soilwater/fdk/ForecastDualKc_v0.2/docs/documentation.md

 - Allen, R.G., L.S.
 Pereira, D. Raes, and M. Smith.
 1998.
 Crop evapotranspiration: Guidelines for computing crop water requirements, FAO Irrigation and Drainage Paper No. 56.

+- Doorenbos, J. and Kassam, A.H., 1979.
+FAO irrigation and drainage paper No. 33 “Yield response to water”.
+FAO–Food and Agriculture Organization of the United Nations, Rome.

 - Lollato, R.P., Patrignani, A., Ochsner, T.E. and Edwards, J.T., 2016.
 Prediction of plant available water at sowing for winter wheat in the Southern Great Plains.
 Agronomy Journal, 108(2), pp.745-757.

 <a name="version"></a>